AIM: Active Intervention Management

 To enable key services to quickly and easily identify a person that may require key support or services, to reduce the potential of them falling into the social care system at all or further – such as a vulnerable person or child in care.
 Using key demographic identifiers, frontline responders can access historic and ongoing interventions to support and recognise the need to act before a person is defined as ‘at risk’, thus reducing the pressures on social care and other public sector services.

-A partnership between Walsall Metropolitan Borough Council (Adults, Childrens and Public Health) alongside Walsall NHS Healthcare Trust, West Midlands Fire Service and West Midlands Police to automate information sharing to improve the safeguarding of both adults and children.
+A partnership between Walsall Metropolitan Borough Council (Adults, Childrens and Public Health) alongside Walsall NHS Healthcare Trust and West Midlands Fire Service to automate information sharing to improve the safeguarding of both adults and children.

 Councils have a responsibility to safeguard their vulnerable residents, but too often vulnerability is identified too late.
 Safeguarding teams can’t easily see if someone they are working with has had interactions with other services or agencies.
 The consequences in adult social care can be costly, in domestic violence deadly.